31 March 2021

 The eight components of the proposed system of quality management are as follows:

-Unlike the elements of extant ISQC 1 that appear disconnected from one another, the eight components in ISQM 1 are designed to be highly integrated.
+The eight components are designed to be highly integrated.
 For example, resources and information and communication are essential aspects that enable each of the other components of quality management.
-The integration of the elements means that the quality management system does not operate in a tick box manner.
-As a result, many aspects of ISQM 1 would be designed, implemented, and used by the firm holistically through the audit and assurance process.
+The integration of the elements means that the quality management system does not operate in a tick-box manner.
+As a result, the aspects of PES 3 are designed, implemented, and used by the firm holistically through the audit and assurance process.

-While ISQM 1 is organised according to the eight components.
+While PES 3 is organised according to the eight components.
 Firms are not required to arrange their systems according to these eight components, provided that the firm adheres to the standard’s overall objective.
 A firm may have different names for the components, combine the components, or have additional components if the firm wishes to have a more rigorous system than the standard.

 Interrelationship of the Components

-1. The firm’s risk assessment process sets out how it implements the risk-based approach to quality management.
-In doing so, the firm must include the quality objectives and responses set out in each of the components of this ISQM.
+- The firm’s risk assessment process sets out how it implements the risk-based approach to quality management.
+In doing so, the firm must include the quality objectives and responses set out in each of the components of the standard.

-4. There are also relationships between components because there are matters related to each other.
-For example, aspects of the relevant ethical requirements component may be relevant when accepting and continuing client relationships and specific engagements.
+- There are also relationships between components because there are matters related to each other (e.g. aspects of the relevant ethical requirements component may be relevant when accepting and continuing client relationships and specific engagements).

 - The monitoring and remediation process monitors the entire system of quality management, and therefore the monitoring activities are undertaken over all of the components of the system of quality management.